lippsd/lippsd.github.io/essays/laundering-code.md

 So long as the linter is designed well, of course.

-##
+## Closing Thoughts

-There is great gratification in finally fixing each suggestion given by a linter and getting a green checkmark.
-Its like the file being written [*clicked*](code-clicks.md) into completion - at least, until it runs and fails to give the desired outcome. *C'est la vie*.
+While at times some of a linter's suggestions may seem pedantic, they absolutely serve a greater purpose and become even more valuable as a project grows.
+And, there is good gratification in finally fixing each suggestion given by a linter and getting a green checkmark.
+Its like the file being written [*clicked*](code-clicks.md) into completion - at least, until it runs and fails to give the desired outcome. *Mais c'est la vie*.